For a ports contributor, Poudriere is one of the most important and helpful testing and build tools. Its main features include:

 Poudriere as well.
 Adding the

-poudriere testport -c -o www/firefox
+#poudriere testport -c -o www/firefox

 Presents the port configuration dialog before the port is

 built.
-The ports given after -o
+The ports given after -o in the

 format